0abc/0abc-a22/README.md

   * each rank grants +5% health, attack damage, and capture strength
 * Camelry, chariotry, and elephantry are now distinct classes, separate from cavalry; as a consequence, they no longer benefit from cavalry technologies
 * Cavalry, camels, and worker elephants can no longer be trained at the civic centre or crannog
-* Loot is standardized to 10% of total costs (applies to ships, siege weapons, soldiers, structures, and support units);
+* Loot resources are standardized to 10% of total costs (applies to ships, siege weapons, soldiers, structures, and support units);
-  * experience is standardized to be equal to:
+* Loot experience is standardized to be equal to:
-  * 100% of total costs (soldiers)
+  * 100% of resource costs total (soldiers)
-  * 50% of total costs (siege weapons, war ships)
+  * 50% of resource costs total (siege weapons, war ships)
-  * 10% of total costs (fishing boats, merchant ships, support units)
+  * 10% of resource costs total (fishing boats, merchant ships, support units)
   * 10% of maximum health (army camps, centres, fortresses, outposts, towers)
-  * none (other structures)
+  * nothing (other structures)
 * Economic buildings and walls can be constructed in neutral territory
 * All walls and towers are stronger and more expensive;
   * palisade and outpost are available in village phase,